Sneek/gocardless-pro/README.md

 This package is in very early development and lots of things may change!
 Please explore the source and test cases to get a clearer understanding.
 Also make sure you sign up to GoCardless Pro and read their documentation.

+> Take a look in the examples folder to get started

 ## Installation